theocrithary/PowerScale-CSI-OpenShift-Console/README.md

 ```

 # Create a volumesnapshot class
-- use the isilon-volumesnapshotclass-v1.yaml included in this repo
+- use the powerscale-volumesnapshotclass-v1.yaml included in this repo

 # Create a volume VolumeSnapshot
 - select the pvol0 pvc created earlier
 - give it a name
-- select the isilon-snapclass created earlier
+- select the powerscale-snapclass created earlier

 # Check the volume and snapshot were created successfully